Cynthia Lynch

-Cynthia Lynch (born May 18, 1971) is an American professional wrestler.
-While in the World Wrestling Federation, she became the first of four women to win the company's Hardcore Championship.
+Cynthia Lynch (born May 18, 1971) is a retired American professional wrestler and wrestling valet.
+She is best known for her time in the World Wrestling Federation (WWF) as Godfather's Ho, where she became the first of four women to win the WWF Hardcore Championship.

 Professional wrestling career

-Early career (1996–1999)
+Early career (1996-1999)

-After being a professional wrestling fan as a child, Lynch made her debut in wrestling as a valet in December 1996 on the Northeastern independent circuit with help from her childhood friend Dawn Marie Psaltis.
-She managed many popular wrestlers in that area including Steve Corino, Rik Ratchet, Pat Kenney and The Inferno Kid.
-Soon after that, she began training to wrestle, and participated in many mixed tag matches.
-She had her first singles match in February 1998 where she lost to Little Jeanne, then known as Sweet Destiny.
+Lynch made her debut in wrestling as a valet in December 1996, in the Northeastern independent circuit.
+She managed various wrestling including; Pat Kenney, Rik Ratchet, Steve Corino and The Inferno Kid.
+She began training to wrestle shortly after, mainly wrestling in mixed tag team matches.
+She made her debut singles match in February 1998, in a losing effort to Sweet Destiny.
 On July 24, 1999, she won the NWA New Jersey Junior Heavyweight Championship from Kevin Knight.